BekithembaMrwetyana/Digital-Portfolio/README.md

 ### 🌟 STAR Reflection

-- **S** – In the *CV Building* module, I learned how to format, style, and tailor a CV like a marketing tool — not just a summary.
+- **S** – In the *Create a CV* section, I learned how to format, style, and tailor a CV like a marketing tool — not just a summary.
 - **T** – The objective was to draft a clean, compelling, and relevant CV that presents my best skills and experience clearly.
 - **A** – I followed the provided templates, used action verbs, focused on project-based evidence, and included tech stacks and GitHub links.
-- **R** – I produced a professional CV that meets industry standards and reflects my current skills, education, and career focus.
+- **R** – I produced a professional CV that reflects my current skills, education, and career focus.

 ---